ibmverse/verse-developer/_reference/reference.md

   This would include stringify the data received, and use `innerText` instead of `innerHtml` when inserting data value into the DOM so as to avoid malicious code being inserted and executed.

+On the extension side, Google Chrome has also given some suggestion on how to make your Chrome extension more secure.
+Please refer to their documentation on [Content Security Policy] and [Cross-Origin XHR] for details.

 ## Troubleshooting